 - Drop in sugar syrup drained rasgullas into the above mixture and leave to cook for 1-2 minutes.
 Turn off the flame.
 Leave to cool.

 - Once cool enough transfer it to refrigerator for 5-6 hours.
-Your creamy, soft and luscious rasmalai is ready to serve.
+Creamy, soft and luscious rasmalai is ready to serve.

-- Add love to make instant rasmalai recipe taste 'YUMMY'.
+- Add love to make this instant rasmalai taste 'YUMMY'.

 Serving Rasmalai is a delightful experience, and it's typically enjoyed chilled as a refreshing dessert.
 Here's how to serve Rasmalai: